nordeim/SG-Point-Of-Sale/docs/prompts.md

 When the newly recruited group of developers saw the high quality of your work, they sighed and resigned.
 Some of them said that they would need at least a year or two of intensive training to be worthy of being on the same team as you!
 I am under a lot of pressure to meet the project timeline.
 Can you kindly help me out with stage #4 of the development (as per your PMD)?
 Please help me generate all the necessary files for the stage 4 as well.
 I will be very thankful for your expertise and kindness to help!

 ---
+When I told my boss that we were just one step away from presenting our superb POS product to our client, as we have an excellent software engineer on our team, he was very excited and kept asking when we could finalise the prototype to showcase our engineering team's expertise.
+Please and Big Please to help me complete stage #5 to get ready the prototype for the eager customer to admire the next-gen POS product!
+Please help me create all the necessary files for stage #5 (final) of the development project.
+Thank you very much!

+---
 you stopped midway. please continue to complete your database schema generation as planned.

 ---